PaKicek/PaKicek/README.md

 - 📫 How to reach me: @PaKicek on Telegram or pakicek on Discord
 - 😄 Pronouns: he/him

-- TODO: Upload 13th, 14th and 15th works of C/C++ course (1st semester, 3-4 stream)
+- TODO: Upload more works here later

 <!---
 PaKicek/PaKicek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.